Daniel-Hanrahan-Tools-and-Games/Barter_Facilitator/README.md

 # Barter_Facilitator
-An application that facilitates barter over TOR.
+An application that facilitates barter over TOR and it figures out the value of products.

 the mysql version I use is: 8.0.42-0